rangle/ngCourse2/state-management/ngrx/configuring_your_application.md

 # Configuring your Application

 Once you have your reducers created, it’s time to configure your Angular application.
-In your main application module, simple add the `StoreModule.provideStore()` call to your `@NgModule`'s imports:
+In your main application module, simple add the `StoreModule.forRoot()` call to your `@NgModule`'s imports:

 _app/app.module.ts_